 Transactional Health Care Matters

-- Participated in the organization, funding, merger and acquisition, and ongoing representation of Physician practices, Section 162.001(b) Non-Profit Health Organizations certified by the Texas Medical Board (commonly known as "5.01(a) entities"), Management Services Organizations (MSO), and health care provider networks such as Independent Practice Associations (IPA) and Integrated Health Systems (IHS).
+- Participated in the organization, funding, merger and acquisition, and ongoing representation of Physician practices, Section 162.001(b) Non-Profit Health Organizations certified by the Texas Medical Board (commonly known as "5.01(a) entities"), hospitals, Management Services Organizations (MSO), and health care provider networks such as Medicare Shared Savings Program Accountable Care Organizations (ACO), Independent Practice Associations (IPA) and Integrated Health Systems (IHS)

-- Organization and ongoing representation of entities offering home health, durable medical equipment, prosthetics, hospice, and assisted living services, including various operational, merger and acquisition issues encountered by such entities
+- Representation of entities offering home health, durable medical equipment, prosthetics, hospice, and assisted living services, including various operational, merger and acquisition issues encountered by such entities

-- Ongoing representation of radiology and imaging centers and entities offering diagnostic services, physical therapy and rehabilitation services and other ancillary service providers
+- Representation of ancillary service providers, such as laboratories, pharmacies, radiology and imaging centers, and entities offering diagnostic services, physical therapy and rehabilitation services

 - Representation of air and ground ambulance companies including various operational, merger and acquisition issues

-- Organization and ongoing representation of hearing equipment manufacturers, hearing centers, Audiologists and Audiology management and network entities
+- Representation of hearing equipment manufacturers, hearing centers, Audiologists and Audiology management and network entities

 Administrative Health Care Matters